alyssaong1/WebDev101/README.md

 	color: #FFFFFF;
 }
 ```
 In this snippet of code we made the background color of the button purple, and the button font white.
 There's just one more thing we have to do, and that's referencing the css file in our html file.
-Go to the index.html file and add this line below the <head> tag:
+Go to the index.html file and add this line between the head tags:

 ```html
 <link rel="stylesheet" type="text/css" href="custom.css"/>